-S-Space Graduate School of International Studies (국제대학원) Institute for Japanese Studies(일본연구소) Seoul Journal of Japanese Studies Seoul Journal of Japanese Studies vol.1 no.1(2015)
+S-Space Graduate School of International Studies (국제대학원) Institute for Japanese Studies(일본연구소) Seoul Journal of Japanese Studies (SJJS) Seoul Journal of Japanese Studies vol.1 no.1(2015)

 The Three-Layered Structure of Japans Conservative Political Shift

 Cited 0 time in Web of Science Cited 0 time in Scopus

 - Seoul Journal of Japanese Studies, Vol.1 No.1, pp. 1-28

 - conservative shift ; liberal conservatism ; right-wing conservatism ; centrist conservatism